School Coaches and Athletic Directors Target Safety & Injury Prevention at Complimentary North Oaks Sports Medicine Training

 [HAMMOND, La.]—More than 50 high school coaches and athletic directors from Tangipahoa and Livingston parishes tackled the prevention and treatment of sports-related injuries during a series of educational sessions presented by North Oaks Clinic network physicians and Sports Medicine staff on Saturday, Aug.
 13.

-The goal of the complimentary event, held at the E. Brent Dufreche Conference Center located within North Oaks Diagnostic Center in Hammond, was to prevent sports injuries among young athletes, according to Orthopaedic Surgeon Judson L. Penton, MD.
+The goal of the complimentary event, held at the E. Brent Dufreche Conference Center located within North Oaks Diagnostic Center in Hammond, was to prevent sports injuries among young athletes, according to Orthopedic Surgeon Judson L. Penton, MD.
 Safety and prevention topics covered included: heat illness, concussions and head injuries in athletics, heart screenings, sickle cell trait’s impact on athletes, cervical spine injuries, overuse injuries and physical therapy, and athletic trainers role in the clinical setting.
 An update on Louisiana High School Athletic Association Rules and Regulations also was provided.

 The North Oaks Sports Medicine program is a collaborative effort of North Oaks, Southeastern Louisiana University, local physicians, Northshore Imaging Associates and area anesthesiologists.
 North Oaks started the Sports Medicine program nearly 20 years ago to focus on meeting the health care and educational needs of area athletes on the playing field and beyond.